newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/authorization-landscape-architect-firm.md

 ---
+notesMd: "6.13: updated with SME edits.
+Did not change title per SME edit."
 id: authorization-landscape-architect-firm
 filename: authorization-landscape-architect-firm
 displayname: authorization-landscape-architect-firm
 urlSlug: authorization-landscape-architect-firm
 name: Obtain a Certificate of Authorization to Offer Landscape Architectural Services
 webflowName: "Landscape Architecture: Certificate of Authorization"
-summaryDescriptionMd: You need a certificate of authorization to open a business that offers landscape architecture services.
+summaryDescriptionMd: You need a certificate of authorization to provide landscape architecture services to LLCs or corporations (except professional service corporations) in New Jersey.
 formName: Application for a Certificate of Authorization to Provide or Offer to Provide Landscape Architectural Services
 industryId: